 The composition of the Committee is as follows:

-Every CLARIN ERIC member consortium will appoint one expert, together they constitute the core committee;
+Every CLARIN ERIC member and observer consortium can select one or more experts for membership of the committee.

-The Board of Directors may invite coordinators of emerging consortia to propose an expert;

-The Board of Directors may invite additional experts to join;
+The Board of Directors and the committee may invite additional experts to join the committee

-The Board of Directors may invite related initiatives to nominateappoint a representative.

-If a member changes its representative , the national coordinator has to inform the BoD and the chair of the Standards Committee.
+If a member changes its expert in the committee, the national coordinator has to inform the BoD and the chair of the Standards Committee.

-The term of office will be two years, with a possibility for prolongation.
+The term of office will be two years, with a possibility of prolongation.

 Article 3 Chairs

-The Board of Directors will appoint a Chair and a Vice Chair.
+The Board of Directors will appoint a Chair and a Vice Chair, to be selected from the committee members, after consultation of the committee.
+The term of office will be two years, with a possibility of prolongation.

 Article 4 Meetings

 The Standards Committee meets as often as deemed necessary by the chair, normally at least 4 times per year.

-At least 3 members may ask the chair to call a meeting.
+If three or more members call for it, an additional meeting will be held.

+.

 Meetings are called by the chair at least 2 weeks in advance.
 The agenda and supporting documents are circulated at least 1 week prior to the meeting.
-The Chair may ask the CLARIN Office for assistance in preparing meetings, and in producing and circulating reports and other documents.
+The chair may ask the CLARIN Office for assistance in preparing meetings, and in producing and circulating reports and other documents.
 Minutes should be circulated to the participants 2 weeks after the meeting.
 A copy of the final version of the minutes is sent to the BoD and to the National Coordinators Forum (NCF) for information and possible action.
 Minutes may contain recommendations for decisions to be taken by the BoD and the NCF.

 Meetings may take place face-to-face, through telephone/video conference calls or other adequate technologies.
 Members who cannot be present may give their opinion to the chair before the meeting.